(Updated June 15, 2023)

 The Cardinals couldn’t figure out Ramon Hernandez when he pitched for them any better than they could when he pitched against them.

-On March 31, 1970, the Cardinals released Hernandez, a left-handed reliever who went to spring training as a member of their major-league roster.
+On March 31, 1970, the Cardinals released Hernandez, a left-handed reliever who was on their roster in spring training.
+The Cardinals came to regret the move.

 Hernandez and another ex-Cardinal, Dave Giusti, anchored a dependable bullpen for the Pirates and helped them become the dominant club in the National League East.